|US Patent #||

 This is another Pulmonaria that can handle full sun in the Pacific Northwest.
 Plants wilt rapidly if the soil is too dry.
 Can be root pruned when grow too large for pot.
 Crown will re-root quickly.
 Pulmonaria prefer their roots cool.

-8 wk vernalization required for flowering, plant size.
-Transplant to 1-gal. pots late summer/early fall for full plants in late winter.
+8 week vernalization required for flowering, plant size.
+Transplant to 1-gallon pots late summer/early fall for full plants in late winter.

 Pulmonaria ‘High Contrast’